Whole Earth Telescope: History

 The early focus of the program was the study of pulsating white dwarfs.
 Most such stars exhibiting non-radial pulsations have multiple pulsation modes, with some having frequencies on the order of a cycle per day.
 The only way to observe these extended frequencies is continually over durations longer than 24 hours.
-The observations of PG 1159-035 with the WET, reported in 1991, initiated the study of white dwarf seismology, later termed astroseismology.
+The observations of PG 1159-035 with the WET, reported in 1991, initiated the study of white dwarf seismology, later termed asteroseismology.
 By 1998, WET runs had been performed on pulsating white dwarfs of the DOV, DBV, and DAV types, Delta Scuti variables, a rapidly oscillating Ap star, and cataclysmic variables.
 A total of 16 XCov runs had been completed by May 1998, often covering more than one target per run.
 Only one failure was reported, for the roAp star HD 166473.

 Operations for WET moved to Iowa State University in 1995 when the International Institute for Theoretical and Applied Physics offered to help fund the WET program.
 In 2004, the governing council of WET agreed to study private funding for its operations.
 This resulted in the formation of the Delaware Astroseismic Research Center (DARC) the following year, and WET operations were moved from Iowa to Delaware.
 The first run supported by DARC was XCONV25 during May 2006.
 Operations are supported by the Mount Cuba Astronomical Observatory and the University of Delaware.

 The ability to collect photometric data over a long period is vulnerable to weather conditions, the need to allocate time for each telescope, and the situation of each participating astronomer.
 It was recognized that satellites could accomplish the same task with fewer issues, but at a far higher cost.
 The MOST spacecraft, launched in 2003, was an early effort to pursue this application.
 It was able to monitor individual stars for periods of up to 30 days, but was limited to a visual magnitude of 6 or brighter.
 The Kepler space telescope was launched in 2009 and was able to observe some stars continuously for up to four years.
-As of 2021, the TESS satellite is performing astroseismology down to magnitude 17.
+As of 2021, the TESS satellite is performing asteroseismology down to magnitude 17.